If you or someone else is in immediate danger call 000 for Police.

 There are a number of external support services available to you, which are listed here.

-You may wish to report an instance of sexual misconduct with Bond University and/or the police or disclose to a trusted ally.
+You may wish to report an instance of sexual harm with Bond University and/or the police or disclose to a trusted ally.

-For more information on the difference between disclosing and reporting, and to report sexual misconduct, please click the button below.
+For more information on the difference between disclosing and reporting, and to report sexual harm, please click the button below.

-Bond University can provide immediate support and protection to an individual who has experienced sexual misconduct.
+Bond University can provide support to an individual who has experienced sexual harm.

 - no-contact directives